Flux from End-to-End

 commit hash to be present in the metadata.

 The provider will continuously receive events as they happen, and multiple events may be received for the same commit hash.
 The Git providers are configured to update the status only if it has changed.
 This avoids repeatedly spamming the commit status history.

 Kustomize Controller can be configured with or without

 spec.wait which decides whether the

 as soon as the resources are applied, or if the Kustomization will not be considered ready until the resources it created are all

 marked as ready.

-The health checking feature is called Health Assessment in the Flux Kustomization API.
+The health checking feature is called Health Checks in the Flux Kustomization API.